 - You will take your child to a US Embassy approved doctor for a final health visit.

 Within 30 days of your arrival home, you must have a home visit by your home study provider.
-Your home study provider will prepare three post-placement reports and submit them to Nightlight; one report will be completed after the home study provider visits your home within 6 months of your child’s arrival home and the others at 1 and 2 years after you arrive home with your child.
+Your home study provider will prepare three post-adoption reports and submit them to Nightlight; one report will be completed after the home study provider visits your home within 6 months of your child’s arrival home and the others at 1 and 2 years after you arrive home with your child.
 In addition, you will be required to complete a self-report to be provided to the court every 12 months until your child turns 18 years old.
 These reports include your child’s developmental progress and pictures.
 This is a very serious commitment; Nightlight is committed to showing the Malawi government and birth families that children adopted by US citizens are healthy and well cared for.
-Therefore, Nightlight charges a fee to monitor and process these post adoption reports and also requires families to pay for the cost of the post adoption report in advance.
+Therefore, Nightlight charges a fee to monitor and process these post adoption reports and also requires families to pay for the cost of the post adoption reports in advance.

 Please contact Lisa Whitaker at LisaW@nightlight.org or call our office (502) 423-5780 with any questions.